A BRIEF HISTORY OF EDUCATION

 Egyptian writing consisted of symbols called hieroglyphs.
 Originally they were pictures but in time they evolved into standard symbols.
 However the hieroglyphs were very complicated and so they were only used for religious books and for carving on buildings.
 For everyday use a simpler form of writing called hieratic was developed.

 Ancient Greek Education

 In ancient Greece girls learned skills like weaving from their mothers.
-Only boys went to school.
-They started at the age of seven.
+Many girls also learned to read and write at home.
+Boys were also taught at home when they were very young but they started school at the age of six.
 Boys from a rich family were escorted to school by a slave.